Carmarthenshire County Council is continuing to lead the complex operation to clear the site of a landslide in Carmarthenshire and re-open the A484.

 Officers have worked with external agencies, the landowner and insurance companies to secure the re-opening of the road as soon as possible, however they have warned that the complexity of the works, and the legal process between parties, means the operation could be lengthy.

-Initial work to create a safe working area for clearance and construction works will commence early next week.
+Initial work to create a safe working area for clearance and construction works commenced just before Christmas.
 The road will remain closed for some weeks yet.